Week 28 Homework đť đŚ

 - if you pass the node

-â then that is called passing a Bare String.
+require()function a string that immediately starts with a letter, likerequire('cowsay')rather thanrequire('./my-module')â then that is called passing a Bare String.
 You can remember it by thinking, that âitâs not wearing itâs dot-slash.â - when they tiny Ryan Dahl inside your computer gets a bare string he first checks if there is a built-in node core module of that name.
 If there is,

-returns the core module. - if there is no core module named the same as the bare string, then Ryan looks in your current directory for a
+requirereturns the core module. - if there is no core module named the same as the bare string, then Ryan looks in your current directory for a

-dir, and tries to find a module in there.
-If the module is namedfoobar
+./node_modulesdir, and tries to find a module in there.
+If the module is namedfoobarthen./node_modules/foobar.jswould be loaded, or./node_modules/foobar/index.jswould also work. - if there is no file in

-is a program (which I already installed on our HTC computer) that allows you to install free javascript modules from the internet by doingnpm install <module-name>
+node_modulesthat matches, Ryan starts climbing up the directory structure of your computer, looking for othernode_modulesdirs, until he quits and errors if he canât find a matching module. npmis a program (which I already installed on our HTC computer) that allows you to install free javascript modules from the internet by doingnpm install <module-name>.npmputs downloaded modules into thenode_modulesdirectory.

 Core Modules â Node.js